-- Move the front passenger seat back as far as possible $\Rightarrow \bigwedge$.

-- Move the backrest to an upright position so that your back rests completely against it. - Adjust the head restraint so that its upper edge is at the same level as the top of your head, or as close as possible to the same level as the top of your head \Rightarrow page 13. - Keep both feet in the foot well in front of the front passenger seat. - Always fasten your seat belt correctly before driving off \Rightarrow page 19.
+- Move the front passenger seat back as far as possible \Rightarrow \triangle . - Move the backrest to an upright position so that your back rests completely against it. - Adjust the head restraint so that its upper edge is at the same level as the top of your head, or as close as possible to the same level as the top of your head \Rightarrow page 13. - Keep both feet in the foot well in front of the front passenger seat. - Fasten your seat belt correctly \Rightarrow page 19.

-It is possible to deactivate the passenger airbag in exceptional circumstances \Rightarrow page 25.
+It is possible to deactivate the passenger airbag in $\mbox{exceptional circum-stances} \Rightarrow \mbox{page 25}.$